mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

-before it is even born, choosing a level of intelligence for human beings while they are still in the womb, developing babies in tubes, ending a pregnancy if a mother is told that a child will be born with a certain defect, but the latest accomplishment doctors and scientists are trying to achieve is the elimination of genes for breast cancer, high blood pressure, or certain illnesses.
+before it is even born, choosing a level of intelligence for human beings while they are still in the womb, developing babies in tubes, ending a pregnancy if a mother is told that a child will be born with a certain disability, but the latest accomplishment doctors and scientists are trying to achieve is the elimination of genes for breast cancer, high blood pressure, or certain illnesses.
 Having this in mind completely changes the way human bodies are created, and the ways we are starting